|Sponsored by the HealthcareTrainingInstitute.org providing Quality Education since 1979|

 Would you consider using phase delay to treat a client with delayed sleep phase syndrome?

-On this track we discussed delayed sleep phase syndrome.
+In this section, we discussed delayed sleep phase syndrome.
 Delayed sleep phase syndrome is a different type of circadian rhythm maladjustment.
 Our discussion focused on treating delayed sleep phase syndrome through a three step intervention called phase delay.
 The three steps to phase delay are initial phase delays, subsequent phase delays, and maintaining the rhythm.

-On the next track we will discuss treating narcolepsy.
+In the next section, we will discuss treating narcolepsy.
 We will discuss methods for decreasing narcoleptic occurrences, tips for those who live with a narcoleptic, and sleep inertia.

 Others who bought this Sleep Disorders Course